 The Registrar Advisory Board advises EURid on business-related issues and on matters relating to the EURid registrar community.
 The Advisory Board is comprised of representatives from nine EURid accredited registrars from nine different countries, and meets twice a year.

 The Youth Committee is comprised of qualified and highly skilled representatives of the younger generation who have already gained some knowledge of Internet governance frameworks.
-EURid’s Liaison to the Committee is Megan Richards and the members are João Martins, Lara Demajo, Nadia Tjahja, Antoan Shotarov and Alessia Ciccarello.
+Megan Richards is the Senior Advisor to the Youth Committee and the members are João Martins, Nadia Tjahja, Stefanie Efstathiou, Charalampos Kyritsis and Paulo Glowacki.
 The Committee charter provides further information on the Committee role and modus operandi.